mervfar/DotMatrix-with-MAX7219/README.md

 The module " DotMatrix " in this project has 8x8 pins..

 The pin diagram and MAX7219 wiring schema is uploaded in the code section.
+Also there is 2 shared library file that we can use..
+<b>Same pin wiring for each libraries</b>

 <h2>Have fun with your projects..</h2>